‘Train Hard, Recover Harder’. Heard this expression before?

 Use these strategies to recover faster and accelerate your results.

 The old school warm-up was nothing more than a quick run on a treadmill.
 But things have changed.
 We now understand this isn’t enough to prepare the body for exercise – it’s unspecific and incomplete.

 Instead, think of a warm-up as ‘movement preparation’.
 The goal is exactly that: to prepare the body for the movements you have planned.
-To optimize performance and minimize risk of injury.
+To optimize performance and minimize the risk of injury.
 It’s not just about raising your body temperature and getting a sweat going.

 Think of your warm-up more as reconnecting the machinery.
-You are preparing the joints so they are ready to move weight.
+You are preparing the joints so they are ready to move your weight.
 Reinforcing proper movement patterns and firing up your muscles for more powerful contractions.